Logitech MX Keys vs Apple Magic Keyboard 2026

 Pros: Perfect Mac integration, Touch ID authentication, incredibly lightweight (231g), one-month battery life, instant pairing with Apple devices, minimal desk footprint.

-Cons: Lightning charging (legacy port on older versions), no backlighting on wireless versions, single-device pairing only, loses functionality on non-Apple devices, 1mm key travel causes fatigue in long sessions for some users.
+Cons: Single-device pairing only, no backlighting on any wireless version, loses functionality on non-Apple devices, 1mm key travel causes fatigue in long sessions for some users.

 Comparison Table